NinjaKu8/NFT-Frontend-Test/README.md

 #### Running the Application

-To run the application in the development mode, use:
+- To run the application in the development mode, use:
   `npm run dev`

-or if you are using Yarn:
-`yarn dev`
+- To run the application in the production mode, use:
+  `npm run build`
+  and then `npm run preview`

 Open http://localhost:5173 to view it in the browser.

+**You can use the following EOS account names to test: `womplayextra`, `wombatmaster`, `wombatpromo1`**

 #### Testing the Application